There's a surprising amount of things to do before you can create a website.

 What to Prepare Before Making a Website

-2. Web Design Research
+2. Do Your Research

 3. Website CMS

-There are different types of CMS, or Content Management System you can use to set up your website.
-At the most basic level, a CMS lets you upload and manage the content for your website.
+There are different types of CMS, or Content Management Systems you can use to manage your website.

 WordPress doesn't usually include hosting of your website, so you can buy your web-hosting plan through Bluehost or Hostgator which is around $5-15 per month.